evonnec/snowflake_aws_pipeline/README.md

 ## Background

-Amplify Data helps its customers distribute their data to external stakeholders.
+This data company helps its customers distribute their data to external stakeholders.
 Prior to doing so, it is important to be able to clean and aggregate the data being transferred.
 We want to build some tooling to allow customers to transfer data between their system and their stakeholders’ systems.

 ## Goals